Green Party of Canada candidates in the 2004 Canadian federal election: Carleton—Lanark: Stuart Langstaff

-Langstaff holds a bachelor's degree in engineering physics and has seventeen years experience high-tech sector, where he has specialized in electronic and optical hardware design.
-At the time of the 2004 election, he was planning to enter a Bachelor of Education program at the University of Ottawa to teach high school science and mathematics.
-Langstaff owns an organic farm in Pakenham, and has served on the Environmental Advisory and Plasma Arc Committees of Mississippi Mills.
-He campaigned for the Pakenham seat on the Mississippi Mills council in 2003, and lost by 57 votes.
+Stuart Langstaff holds a bachelor's degree in engineering physics.
+He has 17 years experience high-tech sector, where he has specialized in electronic and optical hardware design.
+At the time of the 2004 election, Langstaff was planning to enter a Bachelor of Education program at the University of Ottawa to teach high school science and mathematics.
+He owns an organic farm in Pakenham, and has served on the Environmental Advisory and Plasma Arc Committees of Mississippi Mills.
+Langstaff campaigned for the Pakenham seat on the Mississippi Mills council in 2003, and lost by 57 votes.
 He was 42 years old in 2004.

 Langstaff is a frequent candidate for the Green Party, having campaigned under its banner in 1997, 2000 and 2004.
 He was also a candidate of the Green Party of Ontario in 1999.
 He has rejected the view that the Green Party is left-wing, and has argued that it does not fit into the traditional "left-right" spectrum (Ottawa Citizen, 30 April 2004).